apalache-mc/apalache/docs/src/tutorials/randomized.md

    combinations.

 How many of these executions would let us discover the invariant violation?
-When we limit the length to 5, it there is only one symbolic execution that describes exactly the [sequence of events](#erc20-events) in Section 2.3.
+When we limit the length to 5, there is only one symbolic execution that describes exactly the [sequence of events](#erc20-events) in Section 2.3.
 So we have 1 chance in 7776 to find the bug.
 If we run the simulation 7776 times, we should find it with high probability.
 In this example, it takes about 1